kzu/kzu.github.io/_posts/2017-10-10-serverless-nuget-feed.md

   ```

 Your new feed is now available at `https://[STORAGE_ACCOUNT].blob.core.windows.net/[STORAGE_CONTAINER]/index.json`,
 such as https://kzuget.blob.core.windows.net/nuget/index.json in this example.
+The CDN
+endpoint for the same feed wuold be https://kzuget.azureedge.net/nuget/index.json if you [enabled it](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn#step-2-enable-cdn-for-the-storage-account).

 You can check the source at the [GitHub project](https://github.com/kzu/Sleet.Azure)
 which coincidentally is a nice simple example of a [corebuild](http://www.corebuild.io/)